reasonml-old/reason-react/documentation.md

   ```

   The fields of the record don't have to be mutable, but in the context of the usages of instanceVars, e.g. setting up a timeOut in `componentDidMount`, your record's likely populated with mostly mutable fields.

 - `getInstanceVars`, a function of the type `unit => instanceVars`, which initiates your `instanceVars`:

   ```reason
   let getInstanceVars () => {foo: timeoutID, subscription1: None};
   ```

-### Departure From Reactjs
+### Miscellaneous

-Apart from the idiomatic OCaml-style module API described above, there are several Reactjs features that the bindings explicitly don't support:

-- No `componentWillMount`. `componentDidMount` is [recommended](https://facebook.github.io/react/docs/react-component.html#componentwillmount) over this method.
 - No context (yet).
 - No mixins/yes mixins =).
 OCaml's `include` is actually a form of mixin!
 With the bindings, you're essentially mixing in functionalities.
 There are several differences:
 - For us, the runtime metaprogramming of mixing in declarations from other modules is statically analyzed and compiled away (see the output), saving us code initiation cost.
 - Mixins are statically typed and prevent funny (ab)uses-cases.
 They're constrained to be easy to understand.
 - Since the mixins aren't provided by Rehydrate proper, there's no library-specific learning overhead/magic mixin behavior (e.g. React.createClass's mixin will merge/override/warn in certain mixin properties).

 TODO: doc on bind to js without converting